 request.addValue("application/json", forHTTPHeaderField: "Accept")

 To create the OAuth signature and populate the request headers, we will make use of the crypto library for the hmac encoding.
 The OAuth1a library instance prepared as the oauthHandler is used to sign the request, given an optional list of parameters in urlParameters.
-The extra argument signUrl is not used here and is not shown because the method signature defines a default value (nil) for it, but could be used when signing with a partial URL like in the case of getting the temporary token (not shown in this chapter).
+The extra argument signUrl is not used here and is not shown because the method signature defines a default value (nil) for it, but it could be used when signing with a partial URL like in the case of getting the temporary token (not shown in this chapter).

-Before we create the OAuth signature, we need to assign the serviceURL to the request:
+Before we create the OAuth signature, we need to assign the following serviceURL to the request:

 request.URL = NSURL(string: serviceURL)